 In Castor, you can configure two-factor authentication (2FA) for your account.
 This means that, upon login, you will have to enter an extra authentication code generated by an authentication app on your phone or tablet.
 This adds an extra layer of security to your Castor account - potential attackers will need not only your account details, but also your physical device with your authentication app to be able to access your account.

 To enable 2FA, first make sure that an authentication app is installed and updated on your phone/tablet.
 In Castor, go to your Account Settings by clicking on the account icon in the top left corner and selecting 'Settings'.

-Once you have scanned the QR code or entered the key, a 6-digit code will appear in the Google authenticator app.
+Once you have scanned the QR code or entered the key, a 6-digit code will appear in your authentication app.
 Enter this code into the field and click 'Configure'.

 Once configured, CastorEDC will appear in your Authentication app.
-Every time you log into Castor, you will need to provide the 6-digit code generated in the Authenticator app.
+Every time you log into Castor, you will need to provide the 6-digit code generated in the Authentication app.
 The code refreshes every once in a while.

 If you would like to add enforced 2FA and/or 90-day password rotation for email domains linked to your institute, please submit a request here.